DFE-Digital/early-careers-framework/docs/source/2022-cohort-closure-information-for-lead-providers.html.md

 There's no automated process to determine their continuation point or how much induction an ECT has left to serve, so it's important for providers to confirm this directly with the participant, the participant’s school or their appropriate body.

 If there are nuances based on a participant's original cohort or schedule, and your approach may vary as a result, we'd welcome providers sharing this with us.
 This will help improve how we support similar cases in future.

+## How to tell between 2022 and 2021 starters who’ve moved to the 2024 cohort

+Providers can identify which cohort participants have moved from by taking the following steps:

+1. Start by checking the `GET participants/ecf`endpoint for participants who’ve moved to the 2024 cohort after originally starting their training in 2021 or 2022.
+They’re identified by the `cohort_changed_after_payments_frozen` attribute being `true`.
+2. Then, using the `GET participant-declarations` or `GET participant-declarations/{id}` endpoint and filtering by `participant_id`, find the `statement_id`.
+3. Finally, call `GET statements/{id}`.
+The `cohort` field in the response shows which cohort each declaration was originally made in.

 ## Test data